Friday, May 22, 2009

 b.
 The assignment requires participation

-2. Grade Value for Constructed Input: a student’s grade should reflect their active participation within the wiki as well as the final product.
+c.
+The assignment uses the participation to move forward - Grade Value for Constructed Input: a student’s grade should reflect their active participation within the wiki as well as the final product.
 Some examples would be –

 a.
 Working with and building on existing information